HlawuR/ClimateImpactAnalysis/README.md

 ### Model Building:

-Develop and train a regression model to predict the daily energy shortfall using the selected features.
+Develop and train a classification model to predict people's perception of climate change using the selected features.

 ### Model Evaluation:

-Evaluate the model's performance using appropriate metrics such as mean squared error, mean absolute error, and R-squared.
+Evaluate the model's performance using appropriate metrics such as F1 score, accuracy, and precision.

 ### Model Deployment:

-Deploy the trained model for making predictions on new data.
+Deploy the trained models for making predictions on new data.

 ### Documentation: